KaioFelps/inertia-rust/README.md

 An server-side Inertia.js adapter for Rust (Actix Web).

 ## Currently, in development
 This is in the very first stages of development.
-To check what functionalities have already been implemented, refer to the
+A list of functionalities to be implemented is available in the
 <a href="./REQUIREMENTS.md">REQUIREMENTS</a> file.
+The below list shows what have already been implemented so far.
+- [x] Inertia page rendering with or without props.